MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-app-compare.md

 >Applies to: Windows Server 2022, Windows 10, Windows 8.1, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2

-We're often asked how the different Remote Desktop clients compare to each other when connecting to Remote Desktop Services or remote PCs .
-Do they all support the same redirection?
-Here's the answer to that questions.
+We're often asked how the different Remote Desktop clients compare to each other when connecting to Remote Desktop Services or remote PCs.
+Here's the answer to these questions.

 ## Redirection support